-Arrive in Auckland to join your charter yacht where a traditional Maori Party greeting will send you on your way.
+Arrive in Auckland to join your private charter yacht where a traditional Maori Party greeting will send you on your way.
 Relax onboard in the ‘City of Sails’, dine at world class restaurants, marvel at the iconic Auckland Harbour Bridge, or browse designer shops and the city's many art galleries and museums.
 Cruise to the Hauraki Gulf, Auckland’s playground.

 The 20-kilometre-long island of Waiheke is a paradise just a short cruise from the city.
 Wander the island’s vineyards and sample delicious local wines and food, visit the Waiheke Island Brewery to try their handcrafted beers, or get your adrenaline rush ziplining through the rainforest.
 Call in at quirky art galleries and craft shops.
 Throughout the island, enjoy stunning views of beautiful sandy beaches on one side and emerald green bays on the other.

 The Coromandel Peninsula is a sub-tropical paradise of canyons, waterfalls and panoramic cliffs.
 Hunt out abandoned gold mines or soak up the atmosphere at Lost Springs, New Zealand’s luxury thermal resort, whose natural waters are sourced from a geothermal underwater spring.
 Hike through forests, home to the mighty Kauri trees which grow 50m tall, or explore the volcanic coastline in a kayak, making sure you stop at Cathedral Cove, a photogenic natural tunnel that runs through the clliffs.